 The issues raised in the submission are best responded to on an individual-needs basis within the constraints of the quality of the available data.
 The issues raised did not invalidate the fees and charges mechanism proposed in the regulations.

 Taking into account the issues raised, the Minister for Police and Corrections recommended the regulations be made without amendment.

 The Crime Statistics (Fees and Charges) Regulations 2015 were made on 9 June 2015.

 What happens next?

 The Crime Statistics Agency will commence operation of fee for service customised consultancy services from 8 July 2015.
-For more information on the fees and charges please see the Fees & Charges FAQs.
+For more information on the fees and charges please see the Fees & Charges FAQs (External link).

-For any assistance please contact the Crime Statistics Agency at email@example.com .
+For any assistance please contact the Crime Statistics Agency at firstname.lastname@example.org (External link).